-Tip: Inflate the balloons on your balloon arch site so you don’t have to transport all those balloons.
+Tip: Inflate the balloons on your balloon arch site so you don’t have to transport all the filled balloons.

-Once all the balloons are filled up and tied, take two balloon and tie them together.
-Repeat until all balloons are in bunches of twos.
+Once the balloons for arch are filled up and tied, take two balloon and wrap the ties together, creating a bundle like this:

-Then, you’ll take two sets of balloons and wrap them around the arch until they are secure.
+Then, you’ll take two sets of balloons and wrap them around the arch and each other until they are secure.
 If you do this well, you won’t need any tape to hold the balloons in place.